 Meet Dr. Katherine Coyner

-In the United States, fewer than 5 percent of orthopaedic surgeons are women.
-Katherine Coyner, M.D., is one of them.
-And here in the Dallas area, she’s one of only a few female sports medicine physicians.
+Dr. Coyner is also passionate about paving the way for women in the world of sports medicine.
+In the United States, fewer than 5 percent of orthopaedic surgeons are women, and in the Dallas area, she’s one of only a few female sports medicine physicians.

 But breaking down barriers is nothing new for Dr. Coyner.
 She was the first female in the orthopaedic surgery residency program at William Beaumont Hospital.
 And in 2013, she brought the Perry Initiative to Dallas – a free, hands-on experience for high school and college-aged women intended to expose them to male-dominated fields such as engineering and orthopaedic surgery.
 During the one-day event, students hear from women leaders in these fields and get to try it for themselves by performing mock orthopaedic surgeries and biomechanics experiments.
 In 2015, Dr. Coyner was invited to be a member of the Perry Initiative Advisory Board and appointed Treasurer in 2016.